junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 > **Outline:** So after Cas is taken by the Empty, Dean gets so devastated that he spends most of his remaining time trying to access Empty and save Cas back but can't -- he thinks he can't but actually his yearning already reaches the Empty and wakes Cas up, except Cas can't come back to him, only can see him from beyond.

-And then, there is the end of it, just like all the finish lines of other world-ending events, the good wins the evil, the "happy" ending with people celebrating.
+And then, there is the end of it.
+Just like all the finish lines of every other world-ending events, the good wins the evil, the "happy" ending where people celebrate.
 Chuck gets taken out, and Jack becomes the new God.
-So all is settled.
+So everything is settled.

 Except, there is no celebration.
 Only mourning.
-Only funeral.
+Only a funeral.

 They don't even have a body to burn.

-Dean brings a trench coat that looks exactly the same to the pyre.
+Dean brings a trench coat that looks exactly the same as Cas's old one to the pyre.
 The pyre he insists on chopping and stacking all by himself.

-Something about ceremonial memorial.
+Something about a ceremonial memorial.

 Jack comes.
 Standing besides Sam and Dean.
-Deja vu of three years ago.
+A deja vu of three years ago.

 And the kid -- the new God -- apparently remembers what Sam taught him last time.

-He says thank you, then says sorry, and at last says goodbye.
+He says thank you, then says sorry, and at last, says goodbye.

 Dean can't say anything.
-Eyes red, bloody and glassy, looking straight at the burning flame with fabrics of the coat flying in the air.
+Eyes red, bloody and glassy, looking straight into the burning flames, watching scraps of fabric catch the wind and fly in the air.

-He remembers standing right here watching Cas's body burning like this, three years ago, watching the body wrapped by the white curtain turning into chars, believing that would be the end of Cas.
-The pain almost destroyed him back then.
-He doesn't know how he survived that -- or maybe he wouldn't have, if Cas didn't come back.
+He remembers standing right here watching Cas's body burn like this, three years ago.
+Watching the body wrapped by the white curtain turn to char, believing that was the end of Cas.
+The pain had nearly destroyed him back then.
+He doesn't know how he survived that -- or maybe he wouldn't have, if Cas hadn't come back.
 But he did, Cas came back.
-So maybe this time, luck can be on their side again?
-With some miracle and the new God on their side?
+So maybe, just maybe, this time, luck can be on their side again?
+With a miracle and the new God on their side?

 Dean's knees give way.
 Jack is startled.
 "Dean!"

-Dean can't care about whether it's appropriate or not -- not to a boy that is like his son, not to a new and high celestial authority like the others he never knelt before.
+Dean can't care about whether it's appropriate -- not to a boy who is like his son, not to a new and high celestial authority like the others he never knelt before.
 He can't think about any of that, he can only think of one thing -- one person.

 "You have to bring him back."
-Dean chokes, teary, looking up at the kid from low, pleading in a way he never did to anyone, for anyone, at any time.
-"You're the God, Jack.
-I'd only ask this one thing from you and never trouble you again, but you *have* to bring Cas back."
+Dean chokes out, teary, looking up at the kid from low, pleading in a way he never has to anyone, for anyone, at any time.
+"You're the God now, Jack.
+I'll only ask you for this one thing and never trouble you again, but you *have* to bring Cas back."

-"Dean--" Jack holds his arms and helps him up, his eyes as clean and innocent as they used to be, as deep and sad just as Cas looked like, near the end.
-This is a miracle itself that Jack even looks like Cas.
-But what he says is a blow on Dean's head.
+"Dean--" Jack holds his arms and helps him up.
+His eyes are as clean and innocent as they used to be, as deep and sad just as Cas looked like, near the end.
+This is a miracle in itself that Jack even looks like Cas.
+But what he says is a blow to Dean's head.

 Jack says, "I can't, Dean.
 I'm sorry.
 I tried, but it didn't work."

-*But he did it last time, even before he realized what he could do, didn't he?
-He must can do it again.* Dean thinks, hard, arguing, and tells him so.
+*But he did it last time, even before he knew what he could do, didn't he?
+He must be able to do it again.* Dean thinks, hard, arguing, and tells him so.

 "God has no power in the Empty," Jack tells him, factually.
-"Not even I know how did my pray reach Cas and wake him up last time, maybe it's just because I wanted him back really, really bad."
+"Not even I know how my pray reached Cas and woke him up last time.
+Maybe it's just because I wanted him back really, really bad."

 *But I want him back just as bad.
-And more.
-Must be more.* Dean thinks, this time he doesn't speak out the answer.
+More.
+It has to be more.* Dean thinks, this time he doesn't say it out loud.

 "Okay."
 He says, instead.
 "Guess I'll just keep praying."

 <br>

-He does.
-As he said.
+And he does.
+Just like he said.

 Dean prays every day and night.
-He prays to Cas every time he thinks of him, and every time anything reminds him of the angel.
-He prays in silence and in words.
+He prays to Cas every time he thinks of him, every time something reminds him of the angel.
+He prays in silence, in whispers, and in words.

-He pours a cup of coffee from the bunker coffee machine, and thinks, "Cas, didn't you use to order coffee from the Biggerson's?"
+He pours a cup of coffee from the bunker's coffee machine, and thinks, "Cas, didn't you use to order coffee from the Biggerson's?"
 He contemplates at the steaming hot bitter liquid.
-"Want to come by trying this one?
-Bet homemade is better than those premade."
+"Want to come by and try this one?
+Bet homemade is better than those premade ones."

-He turns on the TV and tunes over a few channels, stopping at a nature channel, watching the creatures with the most bewildered names running around, chasing one another, hunting or mating.
-Dean scoots over on the sofa even without himself noticing, leaving half the space vacant as if someone is just going to walk straight into the room, sitting next to him, sharing his popcorn and enjoying the show.
+He turns on the TV, flipping through a few channels until he stops at a nature channel, watching the creatures with the most bewildering names roaming and chasing, hunting and mating.
+Dean scoots over on the couch even without himself realizing, leaving half the space vacant as if someone is just going to walk straight into the room, sit next to him, share his popcorn and enjoy the show.

-"You'd like this, wouldn't you, Cas?" he talks to the bowl of popcorn, then at the TV screen.
-Some creature on the screen chirp back at him.
-"Never can get you into the western movies, but you know what?
+"You'd like this, wouldn't you, Cas?" he talks to the bowl of popcorn, then at the screen.
+Some creature on the screen chirps back at him in response.
+"Never could get you into westerns, but you know what?
 Nature works for me.
 You hear me?
 So better move your ass down here and don't keep me waiting."

-The other side of the sofa remains cold.
+The other side of the sofa stays cold.

 <br>